Living conditions in Europe - labour conditions

 Source data for tables and graphs

-The data used in this section are primarily derived from data from EU statistics on income and living conditions (EU-SILC).
-EU-SILC is carried out annually and is the main survey that measures income and living conditions in Europe, and is the main source of information used to link different aspects relating to the quality of life at the household and individual level.
+The data used in this article are primarily derived from EU-SILC.
+EU-SILC data are compiled annually and are the main source of statistics that measure income and living conditions in Europe; it is also the main source of information used to link different aspects relating to the quality of life of households and individuals.

-The reference population is all private households and their current members residing in the territory of an EU Member State at the time of data collection; persons living in collective households and in institutions are generally excluded from the target population.
-The EU-28 aggregate is a population-weighted average of individual national figures.
+The reference population for the information presented in this article is all private households and their current members residing in the territory of an EU Member State (or non-member country) at the time of data collection; persons living in collective households and in institutions are generally excluded from the target population.
+The data for the EU-27 are population-weighted averages of national data.